reecco/email-api/README.md

 You can test using Insomnia or Postman

 Using JSON format, see below an example of the request body
-- Use GET method for a first test

 - Use POST method for sending email

 ````json